Visiting postgraduate researchers

 If you are a UK, EEA or Swiss national you do not need to apply for an ATAS certificate.

-If you are a non-EU national, you may need to apply for an Academic Technology Approval Scheme (ATAS) certificate in order to undertake research in certain subjects in the UK.
+If you are a non-UK or non-EU national, you may need to apply for an Academic Technology Approval Scheme (ATAS) certificate in order to undertake research in certain subjects in the UK.
 Those applying for postgraduate study in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction (WMDs) or their means of delivery, will need to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.

 If you have applied and received an offer that requires ATAS approval, you will be sent an email notification about this.